-The former Roman colony of Dacia got its present name because of its ties to the Empire.
+The former Roman colony of Dacia got its present name, Romania, because of its ties to the Empire.
 Romanian is a Romance language surrounded by Slavic and Hungarian languages and is more related to Italian than any of its neighbors.

 For hundreds of years following Rome's demise, the regions now known as Wallachia and Moldavia became migration routes for the Goths, the Huns, the Slavs, and the Magyars.
 By the end of the 13th Century, the two regions had established an identity and suffered the role of a buffer state between the Magyar and Turkish empires.
 Wallachian prince Michael the Brave managed to unite the two states with Transylvania during the 16th Century, but the union disappeared on his assassination in 1601.
 That union was the reason for the return of Transylvania to Romania after World War I.

-In 1859, after some 250 years of intrigue and imposition by Turkey, Russia, and the Greeks, Wallachia and Moldavia were united under Prince Alexandru Ion Cuza.
+In 1859, after some 250 years of intrigue and imposition by Turkey, Russia and Greece, Wallachia and Moldavia were united under Prince Alexandru Ion Cuza.
 Though torn by political turmoil and not recognized as a sovereign state until 1878, this was the beginning of the modern Romanian state.

 The new country occupied the north plain of the Danube River valley and the western edge of the Black Sea, bounded on the northwest by the Carpathian Mountains, to which people fled frequently during foreign invasions.

 In 1919, Transylvania was granted to Romania by the Treaty of Trianon, taken from the Austro-Hungarian Empire.
-After World War II, the Soviets seized Bessarabia and Bucovina, on the north side of Moldavia.
+After World War II, the Soviets seized Bessarabia and Bukovina, on the north side of Moldavia.

 Thus, Romania is divided into clearly defined regions: The Pontic Plain along the Black Sea, the Danube Valley along the southern border with Bulgaria, the eastern Pannonian Plain of Banat, and the highlands of Transylvania.
 Each region has its own folklore and culture and the state of Romania has one of the richest folklore traditions in Europe.
 Its music and dance have attracted the attention of artists and folklorists from around the world and Romanian artists are world-reknown.